 Athletes have been using kinesiology tape to relieve their pain and inflammation for years.
 Now find out how to use it to alleviate pregnancy symptoms without side effects!

 What is Kinesiology Tape?

-Kinesiology tape is a stretchy tape originally designed for athletes to help aid in sport injuries.
-It sticks to your skin with adhesive and lifts your skin to promote better blood circulation wherever you place the tape.
-Lifting the skin also takes pressure off your pain receptors, so this is a cheap solution to pain that works around the clock without side effects.
+Kinesiology tape is a stretchy tape originally designed for athletes to help aid in sports injuries.
+It sticks to your skin with an adhesive and lifts your skin to promote better blood circulation wherever you place the tape.
+Lifting the skin also takes pressure off your pain receptors, so this is a cheap solution to the pain that works around the clock without side effects.
 Taping helps your body heal itself by reducing swelling and inflammation and providing support to wherever you apply it.

 Benefits of Taping